splitio/react-client/MIGRATION-GUIDE.md

 Notice that `MyComponent` was refactored to use the `useSplitClient` hook and is passed as a React element rather than a render function as children.
 The `useSplitClient` hook is called without providing an `splitKey` param, meaning that the client at the context will be used, i.e., the default client which key is set in the `core.key` property of the `mySplitConfig` object, and the `updateOn` and `attributes` props are passed as options to the hook.

-- High-Order-Components (`withSplitClient`, `withSplitTreatments`) and components that accept a render function as child component (`SplitTreatments`, and `SplitClient`) have been deprecated and might be removed in future major releases.
+- **High-Order-Components (`withSplitClient`, `withSplitTreatments`) and components that accept a render function as child component (`SplitTreatments`, and `SplitClient`) have been deprecated and might be removed in a future major release.**

 The deprecation is intended to simplify the API and discourage the use of old patterns (HOCs and render props) in favor of hook alternatives to take advantage of React optimizations.
 To migrate your existing code based on `withSplitClient` or `SplitClient`, consider the following refactor using the `useSplitClient` hook.
 Replace:

 ```tsx
 const MyComponent = (props: ISplitContextValues) => {